Gepardec/Hogarama/Hogajama/README.md

 # Hogajama

-Hogajama is the Java/Maven part of the hogajama Project.
+Hogajama is the Java/Maven part of the Hogarama Project.
 It is a Java EE application supposed to be deployed in Openshift(r) environment that provides backend services for R3.14 and frontend for end user.

 ## Prerequisites